xXAdonesXx/NodeGPT/README.md

 ![Screenshot 2023-10-16 165601](https://github.com/xXAdonesXx/NodeGPT/assets/66518617/226498be-fd20-4db8-821f-40e3b22b09ec)
 The example above should work mostly after installation.
 The output is displayed in the terminal, and the workflow can be found in the repository (Task_Solving_with_Code_Generation.json).

 ![Screenshot 2023-10-16 165434](https://github.com/xXAdonesXx/NodeGPT/assets/66518617/9b694d65-f890-415d-9075-9d1bcbd92b12)
-This dont work yet with the local LLM (maybe with the OpenAI API)

 # Features